2476327115/CS225-Final-project/result.md

 We have two solutions to the problem of finding the most suitable paths - bfs and dijkstra.
 The definition of the most suitable route is different in different cases.
 For tourists, the most suitable route is less number of connections and shorter flight time.
 But for cargoes that need to transport a lot of goods, the volume becomes the key.
 Our two solutions bfs corresponds to finding the path with the least number of connections, while Dijkstra corresponds to finding the path with the highest volume.
 Both algorithms are very successful in finding the paths that meet the expectations.

 Another function we provide is to find the most important airports in openflight.
 Our group found the pagerank algorithm used by Google to reach the conclusion that the pagerank algorithm can find the exact result in a relatively small time complexity.
-In our test, xxxxxxxxx airport is the most important airport in the world.
+In our test, Hartsfield Jackson Atlanta International Airport is the most important airport in the world.
 In addition, we also provide a function to find the ranking of important airports around a given airport.
 These two solutions can find the most important airports smoothly.

 ## Conclusion